 How could this be?
 Why does our society have this obsession with safety and danger anyway?
-Have they picked it up from watching TV during the 15 years since I tuned out of the medium?
+Have they picked it up from watching TV during these past fifteen years since I tuned out of the medium?

 Modern media seems to have figured out that Fear Sells*.
 If it’s possible to portray something as Scary, those sumbitches will find a way to do it.
-They’ve noticed that fear will keep you glued to the set, and fear will force you to make purchases to protect yourself.
+They’ve noticed two things:

 I see all of this as breaking down to two possibilities: Either I really am a radical risk-taker and these detractors of mine are much more sensible than I am.
 Or maybe, just maybe Mr. Money Mustache has actually thought about all this shit and still come to the conclusion that life is safe enough.

 As it turns out, I like doing the math on things like this.
 I can’t keep myself from making estimates of the Expected Value of almost every life action you can put a number on.
 These calculations happen whether I want them to or not, so I might as well make the best of it.

 Let’s use the often-repeated Small Car Argument as an example.

 I love small cars – the smaller the better.
 Better handling, easier parking, less wasted materials, and much better fuel efficiency.
 But some people think small cars are unsafe.
 They like to repeat scary statements like, “In a crash, the big vehicle wins.
 End of story”.